 Better Written Study Materials

-Next up in the win column for Bootcamp are study notes.
 As noted above, both companies provide written study materials, including cheat sheets and study notes.
-However, once again, we prefer Bootcamp’s materials.
+However, we prefer DAT Booster’s materials.

 Their notes provide a ton of graphics, are organized very logically, and seem to find a really nice balance of detail and brevity.
 They cover just the right amount of info so that you learn, but without becoming bogged down.

-I do wish Bootcamp provided these study notes in printed textbook form (for the record, Booster doesn’t either), as I think that would be a huge advantage, but I am a big fan.
+I do wish Booster provided these study notes in printed textbook form (for the record, Bootcamp doesn’t either), as I think that would be a huge advantage, but I am a big fan.

 PAT Tools & Materials

 Another advantage for DAT Booster is their PAT Generator.
 The short version of the story is that DAT Booster was originally PAT Booster.
 The PAT was literally all they focused on.

 They’ve obviously have since expanded into full DAT prep, but due to this initial focus, their institutional expertise is clearly the PAT and everything that comes along with it.